silexlabs/Silex/docs/dev-notes.md

 BUGS
-suppr console traces client and server paged-element-visible sauvegardé dans le html
+suppr console traces client and server
-!! body 100% is not coverng the whole page in editor link to github issues in help text fields overflow?? check that text is normal, not h1? https://github.com/silexlabs/Silex/issues/
+!! body 100% is not coverng the whole page on mobiles link to github issues in help text fields overflow?? check that text is normal, not h1? https://github.com/silexlabs/Silex/issues/